Sunday, June 29, 2025

 Already grappling with inflation, food shortages, and IMF conditionalities, Pakistan’s economy now faces new challenges.
 The dam water surge from India has put multiple Pakistani districts on flood alert.
 Emergency response teams are overwhelmed, and infrastructure damage is mounting.

 Additionally, the cost of lost military equipment, including advanced fighter jets and imported drones, places further strain on Pakistan’s defense budget.
-International confidence in Pakistan’s stability has eroded, as seen by the sharp decline in its stock market.
+International confidence in Pakistan’s stability has eroded, as seen by the sharp decline in its market.
 Major indices plummeted on Friday, with heavy losses reported in financial, energy, and telecom sectors.

 India’s Strategic Edge: A Display of Modern Warfare Doctrine